 Rugby Players Ireland

 As part of our Player Wellbeing Programme at Rugby Players Ireland, we aspire to deliver professional and impactful support to all our members.
 EPIC, as an organisation, has worked with other professional player associations and came highly recommended, not just by the staff at the associations but by the players who attended the sessions.
-On the back of this we invited Paul and Justyn to Ireland to present to our professional rugby teams, and the feedback was extremely positive.
-Their use of personal stories and the hard hitting reality of gambling addiction provided some real insights from our members.
+On the back of this we invited Paul to Ireland to present to our professional rugby teams, and the feedback was extremely positive.
+His use of personal stories and the hard hitting reality of gambling addiction provided some real insights from our members.
 Paul has been very proactive in providing support after the education sessions and we look forward to working with EPIC again this season.

 Rugby Players Ireland, Player Development Programme Manager